CroPo/roguelike-tutorial-2020/docs/Part4_FieldOfView.md

 algorithms, which is just what I need for the calculation.

 First, I will need to create a circle containing all possible visible positions.
-Right now, the vision range of the player is a diameter of 11 units.
+Right now, the vision range of the player is a radius of 11 units.
 ```kotlin
 val fovCircle = EllipseFactory.buildEllipse(
     EllipseParameters(entity.position.to2DPosition(), Size.create(11,11)))